renovatebot/renovate/docs/usage/dependency-pinning.md

 ### Upgrading pinned versions

-Let's say that a "faulty" version `1.2.0` of `foobar` is released, and it breaks one of your tests.
+Let's say that a "faulty" version `1.2.0` of `foobar` is released which breaks one of your tests.

 If you were using default caret SemVer ranges, then your `main` branch is now "broken" because its `package.json` says that any version 1.x above 1.1.0 is acceptable, and npm will choose the latest (`1.2.0`).
 You would need to manually check and work out which dependency caused the failure (`foobar` may not have been the only dependency to have "automatically" upgraded since the last time your tests passed) and then you would need to pin the dependency yourself to stop `npm` installing `1.2.0`.